ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 frontend fe_int
     bind *:7001 ssl crt int.domain.com.pem

+    # SNI ACLs
     acl jellyfin hdr(host) -i media.domain.com

+    # Send to backend based on SNI ACL
     use_backend be_jellyfin if jellyfin

     # This redirects to a failure page
     default_backend be_no-match

-# Redirect to frontend based on origin
+# Redirect to frontend based on internal or external connections
 backend be_ext
     mode tcp
     server localhost 127.0.0.1:7000 check